meugenom/markdown-ts-compiler/README.md

 2. File `markdown.js` is our library's file, which you can use in your projects.
 3. Create object App with the method init() if you can see the demo.
 `new App().init()`
-4.Create object App with the method render(article: string) to use own markable text file.
+4. Create object App with the method render(article: string) to use own markable text file.
 Value article is some text.md file.
 `new App().render(article)`